SAT Exam Eligibility: Check Age Limit, Educational Qualification & Required Documents

 Ques: What subjects are there in SAT?

-Ans: There are no minimum or maximum age criteria for College SAT.
+Ans: There are no minimum or maximum age criteria for the College SAT.
 Students in the age group of 17 to 19 years usually appear for the examination.

 Ques: What countries accept SAT?